 Be Prepared for a Transition

-It is important for businesses to think towards the future.
-Where there is opportunity, such as enough users with reliable and adequate bandwidth and applications that can be taken to the Cloud, go for it.
+It is important for businesses to think about the future.
+Where there is an opportunity, such as enough users with reliable and adequate bandwidth and applications that can be taken to the Cloud, go for it.
 Eliminate the need for hardware, increase redundancy and reliability.
 Make transitional steps.

 Get that server out of the overheated closet and into the Cloud.

 But remember that not all of the steps will happen immediately, and there may be a few bumps in the road as you move over.
 As you are transitioning, let your staff know, and be in frequent communication with your IT team about each stage.

 “We Aren’t Ready to Completely Jump Into the Cloud – What Now?”

 There are some businesses that just aren’t quite big enough to jump into the Cloud just yet.
 But they will need to eventually.

 To prepare for this inevitable transition, small businesses should set themselves up with as many Cloud-based applications as fits their needs and industry.

 An excellent first step is moving to a web-based application, such as Google Apps or Office 365, and hosted email.
 We recommend that small businesses stay with mainstream vendors during this stage.
 These mainstream applications aren’t tailored for each individual, but they are simple to use and provide IT support for their software.